 1. Participate in the Honors Program

-Based upon recommendations of the Honors College Admission Committee eligible students are admitted to the Honors College either upon admission to the university or through the Honors College Nomination Process.
+Students are admitted to the Honors College either upon admission to the university or through the Honors College Nomination Process.
 Check the Honors College website for instructions on how to apply.
-To graduate with Honors a student must (1) maintain a 3.5 GPA, (2) complete 24 units of Honors courses (12 if entering as a junior or senior), (3) complete 498 H, and (4) submit a completed Honors thesis to the Honors College prior to graduation.
+To graduate with Honors a student must (1) maintain a 3.5 GPA, (2) complete 24 units of Honors courses (12 if a transfer student), (3) complete 498H, and (4) submit a completed Honors thesis to the Honors College prior to graduation.
 These requirements apply regardless of the student's chosen major.

-2. Join the Communication Honors Program
+2. Be admitted to the Communication Honors Major

 3. Complete the Communication Major with Honors